 '''

-/nfs4/soleil.ce.chalmers.se/4/MCC092/Y2017/spectre ckt.scs &
+/usr/local/cad/course/MCC092/Y2018/spectre ckt.scs &

 '''

-Spectre simulations from the command line/LP 2017-08-23/Version 1.0 for Cadence 6 if 'ckt.scs' is the file that contains your Spectre input file.
-Here the & sign at the end causes Spectre to run in the background so that you can use the command line for other things.
+if 'ckt.scs' is the file that contains your Spectre input file.
+Here the '&' sign at the end causes Spectre to run in the background so that you can use the command line for other things.
 If your input file is parsed correctly, you will see some output about the simulation statistics.
 If not, you will see some error messages.
 In that case, locate on what line the errors were and try to fix them in you text editor and rerun.